 Instructions

-- Sear the arepas in a skillet Lightly oil a large non-stick skillet (cast iron is great).
+- Fry the arepas: Lightly oil a large non-stick skillet (cast iron is great).
 Turn the heat to medium and get the skillet nice and hot.
-Brown the arepas in batches, about 4 minutes per side, until they are seared with some brown areas on both sides.
+Brown the arepas in batches, about 4 minutes per side, until they color slightly and get some browned spots.
 Set them back on the platter or baking sheet as you go.

-- Finish the arepas in the oven When all the arepas are seared, set them directly on the wire rack in the center of the oven.
-Cook for 15-20 minutes, until they are puffed up a bit.
+- Finish cooking the arepas in the oven: When all the arepas are fried, set them directly on the wire oven rack and cook them for 15-20 minutes, until they are puffed up a bit.
 They will have a very taut outer skin.
-Set them back onto the baking sheet for just a minute or two until they're cool enough to handle.
-Cut them open.
-Fill them with Reina Pepiada chicken & avocado salad.
-Serve warm.
-Enjoy!
+Transfer them back to the platter or baking sheet and let them cool for just a minute or two until they're cool enough to handle but still nice and warm.

 - Category: Lunch or Dinner